viegutj/BuberBreakfast/README.md

 # BuberBreakfast
 REST WebAPI I made in .NET 6.0 using C# and the error management package ErrorOr.
 This project challenged my C# server skills and taught me how to use a new package.
 I referenced FreeCodeCamp's tutorial video and made the repo from scratch.

+POST, GET, PUT, and DELETE breakfasts from this API using JSON formatting.
+This is only the backend; no react frontend is present.

 # API Definition